 Note: me telling you up front that these are trick questions rather gives the answers away in most cases, but oh well.

-What's the fastest way to sort a jumbled array, given that the array has length N and contains the integers from 1 to N inclusive?
+What's the fastest way to sort a jumbled array, given that the array has length N and contains all the integers from 1 to N inclusive?

 What's the fastest way to test whether a 32-bit integer is a perfect number?

 Just repopulate the array with integers from 1 to N. Running time is O(N).

 return x == 6 || x == 28 || x == 496 || x == 8128 || x == 33550336;